Lachlan-Mitchell/movie_recommendation/README.md

 - Run the whole notebook
 - Use the function callback of recommend('MOVIE_TITLE') where 'MOVIE_TITLE' is the title of the movie you have watched recently.
 - Use genre_recommendation to look at collaborative choice of best movie, within the given genres
+- Use exact_column_recommendation when you know the exact column data you want to get recommendations on, for example crew for the best movies by that director or cast where you can look at the lead 3 roles and check what movies they have done best.
+- Use partial_column_recommendation when you know some of the cast or just a cast duo.

 ---